iaeiou/blue-plankton-2/content/posts/wildlife.md

 * Rabid bobcats or coyotes, which can kill you via the initial attack.
 * In the U.S. there have been some rare but fatal attacks by black bears

-One simply solution is to buy what's known as "bear spray" and always carry it with you.
+A simple solution is to buy what's known as "bear spray" and always carry it with you.

-And don't try to approach a black bear to get a selfie.
+Also - don't try to approach a black bear to get a selfie.